 The technological developments of the past several decades have created an interconnected planet and fundamentally changed the nature of business in an overwhelming number of industries, giving rise to the emergence and continued growth of remote teams.
-Nowadays, it is commonplace to see employees working in same companies across more time zones than can be counted on the fingers of both hands.
+Nowadays, it is commonplace to see employees working in the same companies across more time zones than can be counted on the fingers of both hands.

 Still, working around different, often opposite time zones is a challenge that businesses usually don’t take into account until they actually become a problem.
 Yes, working across multiple time zones is a bit of an organizational quagmire, and it may seem difficult to - if you don’t mind us mixing different metaphors - juggle all the puzzle pieces, but a team collectively spanning far more than the usual 8-hour work clock is also an opportunity to raise your overall team productivity to incredible levels.

 As with all things business-wise, a clever organization is key.
 A global remote team can be a high functioning, high performing, single-minded unit, but it needs a simple framework that allows its greatest qualities to come through while eliminating or minimizing any potential disadvantages of an asynchronous work clock.

 Our experiences in working with clients operating in different corners of the globe have taught us that clear and effective communication can overcome any obstacles placed by time or space.
 It is no different with remote teams.
 Once you have made the right personnel choices and set up a technological infrastructure, you need to take a few extra steps to ensure that all members of your global remote team are involved, informed, and onboard.
 Here are our four essential requirements for a successful global remote team.